-(in millions of Euros) EDF EDF EDF Energy Other entities Total PROVISIONS FOR DECOMMISSIONING OF NON-NUCLEAR FACILITIES AT 31/12/2014 589 88 521 136 1,334 Provisions for decommissioning of non-nuclear facilities at 31/12/2013 572 66 489 106 1,233 reference to the charges recorded on past operations and the most recent estimates for plants still in operation.
+(in millions of Euros) EDF EDF Energy Edison Other entities Total PROVISIONS FOR DECOMMISSIONING OF NON-NUCLEAR FACILITIES AT 31/12/2014 589 88 521 136 1,334 Provisions for decommissioning of non-nuclear facilities at 31/12/2013 572 66 489 106 1,233

-Provisions for decommissioning of non-nuclear facilities principally concern thermal power plants and hydropower plants.
+Provisions for decommissioning of non-nuclear facilities principally concern fossil-fired power plants and hydropower plants.

-The costs of decommissioning thermal power plants are calculated using regularly updated studies based on estimated future costs, measured by
+The costs of decommissioning fossil-fired power plants are calculated using regularly updated studies based on estimated future costs, measured by reference to the charges recorded on past operations and the most recent estimates for plants still in operation.